michaelkc/michaelkc.github.io/_posts/2024-08-11-interesting-stuff-i-found.markdown

 I like this technology-anchored overview of GDPR.
 But I think the author got Data Controller and Data Processor mixed up?

 [https://event-driven.io/en/gdpr_for_busy_developers/](https://event-driven.io/en/gdpr_for_busy_developers/)

+### Testcontainers - Integration Testing Using Docker In .NET
+[TestContainers](https://www.milanjovanovic.tech/blog/testcontainers-integration-testing-using-docker-in-dotnet) in .NET for integration testing looks interesting.
+I have used GitHub Actions [Service Containers](https://docs.github.com/en/actions/use-cases-and-examples/using-containerized-services/about-service-containers) for basic integration testing before, but having the ability to control them directly within the test lifecycle opens up additional scenarios and increases coherence of the tests.